pizzawarrior/Node-CSV-Reader/README.md

 5. Unit tests
 6. CI/CD

-### Troubleshooting:
+## Troubleshooting:
+### No data populating frontend?
-* Is there data in the database? <br>
+Is there data in the database? <br>
 &nbsp;&nbsp;&nbsp;&nbsp; - With the server and Docker running, click on the postgres container inside Docker, and inside the Exec terminal run: `psql -U postgres -d csvdb -c "SELECT * FROM records limit 10;"`

-### Notes On Current Configuration:
+### Error: Port 5432 is already in use
+Error: Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5432 -> 0.0.0.0:0: listen tcp 0.0.0.0:5432: bind: address already in use
+Cause: Port 5432 is already in use
+Solution:
+- See what is running on 5432: `sudo lsof -i:5432`
+- Remove it: sudo kill -9 <PID #>
+- `docker compose up`

+### Building Docker container
-If the containers are removed, do the following to successfully rebuild them:
+If the Docker containers are removed, do the following to successfully rebuild them:
 - comment out line 38 in `docker_compose.yml` ,(the line that has 'command' in it)
 - run `docker compose up`
 - go into the 'client' container, click 'Exec' tab, run `npm i`
 - stop all services
 - re-activate line 38 in 'docker-compose.yml'
 - run `docker compose up` to start all services

-### Troubleshooting:
-Error: Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5432 -> 0.0.0.0:0: listen tcp 0.0.0.0:5432: bind: address already in use
-Cause: Port 5432 is already in use
-Solution:
-- See what is running on 5432: `sudo lsof -i:5432`
-- Remove it: sudo kill -9 <PID #>
-- `docker compose up`

 ### Project References:
 - https://github.com/thombergs/code-examples/tree/master/nodejs/node-csv-importer